Jenil-Vekaria/GoogleExtensions/README.md

 # GoogleExtensions

 #### Google Extension 1: Clipboard History
+* Copy texts and it will automatically get saved
+* You can quickly access the copied text
+* Functionalities: Favourite, Download, Ability to delete the unwanted text

 #### Google Extension 2: Rate My Professor (coming soon)

 ## How To Install: